fhilton/fhilton.github.io/_posts/2018-07-13-Intro-to-Application-Monitoring.md

 ![Application Monitoring Layers](/images/2018/07/RetraceAPM.png)

-We were really impressed by the amount of information we received after installing Retrace:
+We were really impressed with the amount of information we received after installing Retrace:

+- Graphs showing
+    - Number of requests
-- Graphs showing  the number of requests, average timing of web reqeusts and a breakdown of where that time is spent (App code, database, Redis, etc).
+    - Average timing of web requests
+    - A breakdown of where web requested time is spent (App code, database, Redis, etc)
 - Performance by
     - Request
     - SQL query